sebastianspicker/phyphox-arduino-classroom-kit/docs/README.md

 ## Context
-This page tracks bootstrap decisions for readme during steady build work.
+This page keeps the current readme guidance concise after earlier rough notes.

 ## Development
 - Aligned local and CI checks for the main flow.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Rewrote the python explanation around the maintained behavior.
+- Rewrote the phyphox explanation around the maintained behavior.

+- Earlier scratch notes were compressed into the current guidance.

 ## Caveats
 Some setup details still depend on the current local workflow and may change again.